Craig Steven Wright: Bitcoin

 In December 2015, two parallel investigations by Wired and Gizmodo suggested that Wright may have been the inventor of bitcoin.
 Subsequent reporting, however, raised concerns that Wright was engaged in an elaborate hoax.

-Hours after Wired published their allegations, Wright's home in Gordon, New South Wales and associated business premises in Ryde, New South Wales were raided by the Australian Federal Police.
-According to the AFP, the raid was part of an Australian Tax Office investigation.
+Hours after Wired published their allegations, Wright's home in Gordon, New South Wales, and associated business premises in Ryde, New South Wales, were raided by the Australian Federal Police.
+According to the AFP, the raid was part of an Australian Taxation Office investigation.

 On 2 May 2016, a blog post on the website www.drcraigwright.net associated Wright with Satoshi and posted a message with a cryptographic signature attached.
-Security researcher Dan Kaminsky said in his blog that Wright's claim was a scam and bitcoin developer Jeff Garzik agreed that evidence publicly provided by Wright does not prove anything.
-Jordan Pearson and Lorenzo Franceschi-Bicchierai said that, "Wright simply reused an old signature from a bitcoin transaction performed in 2009 by Satoshi."
+Security researcher Dan Kaminsky said in his blog that Wright's claim was a scam, and bitcoin developer Jeff Garzik agreed that evidence publicly provided by Wright does not prove anything.
+Jordan Pearson and Lorenzo Franceschi-Bicchierai said that "Wright simply reused an old signature from a bitcoin transaction performed in 2009 by Satoshi."

 Earlier in an interview with the BBC, Wright had promised to give "extraordinary proof to an extraordinary claim."
 He has yet to provide any verifiable evidence of his authorship of the original Satoshi whitepaper or collaboration with known early developers.
-In theory his claim should be easy to prove, by simply supplying a message verifying the claim using the original Satoshi Nakamoto GPG private key; however, he is either unable or unwilling to provide this.
-On Thursday, 5 May 2016, shortly before closing his blog, Wright sent around an email link to a news story site saying "Craig Wright faces criminal charges and serious jail time in UK".
-Wright stated that "I am the source of terrorist funds as bitcoin creator or I am a fraud to the world.
+In theory, his claim should be easy to prove, by simply supplying a message verifying the claim using the original Satoshi Nakamoto GPG private key; however, he is either unable or unwilling to provide this.
+On Thursday, 5 May 2016, shortly before closing his blog, Wright sent around an email link to a news story site saying: "Craig Wright faces criminal charges and serious jail time in UK".
+Wright stated, "I am the source of terrorist funds as bitcoin creator or I am a fraud to the world.
 At least a fraud is able to see his family.
 There is nothing I can do."
 The article Wright mentioned to O'Hagan has since been retracted.